-Did a friend or family member recently announce she is pregnant and you want to surprise her with a gift but don’t know what to give her?
+Has a friend or family member recently announced that she is pregnant and you want to surprise her with a gift but don’t know what to give her?
 What about a DIY Pregnancy Survival Kit Care Package stocked with all the essentials that the Mama-to-Be needs to get her through those first few months of pregnancy?
-I’m sharing lots of pregnancy care package ideas to include in a pregnancy gift basket for your newly pregnant friend below.
+I’m sharing all of my pregnancy care package ideas to include in a pregnancy gift basket for your newly pregnant friend below.

 First and foremost, prenatal vitamins and a pill organizer!
 Doctors recommend taking prenatal supplements for both maternal and fetal health.
 I took Nature Made Prenatal supplements during my twin pregnancy and I plan to take them for Baby #3 as well.

 And sometimes it’s hard to remember if you took a prenatal vitamin that day or not.
 Pregnancy brain is real!
 So a pill organizer really helps to keep on track!
 I really like this vertical stacking rainbow pill organizer because it’s colorful and doesn’t make me feel like an old person.

 Antacids and Sensitive Toothpaste